How Real Women Are Managing Their Anxiety In A Pandemic

 Having to live through a global pandemic has been — let's face it — pretty rough.
-The United States, along with the rest of the world, went into a lockdown with no end in sight, and there's another quarantine on the horizon as cases continue to rise.
+The world, went into a lockdown with no end in sight, and there's another quarantine on the horizon as cases continue to rise.
 Almost 240,000 people have lost their lives to COVID-19 in the U.S., and we still don't know all that much about the virus that's taken over 2020 — or what repercussions will come from it in the future.
 That's enough to make anyone feel stressed and anxious, and for those suffering with anxiety, it's been an incredibly tough year.

 Advertisement